schollz/find3/doc/tracking_other_phones.md

 If you have two WiFi interfaces, you can set one to be promiscuous permanently.

 ```
-$ find3-cli-scanner -i wlan0 -set-promiscuous
+$ sudo ./find3-cli-scanner -i wlan0 -monitor-mode
 ```

-Then, add the `-no-modify` flag to tell the tool not to alter the promsicuousness of the interface.
+Then, add the `-no-modify` flag to tell the tool not to alter the promsicuousness of the interface

 ```
-$ find3-cli-scanner -i wlan0 -device zacks-device -family test-family \
+$ sudo ./find3-cli-scanner -i wlan0 -device zacks-device -family test-family \
     -server https://cloud.internalpositioning.com \
     -scantime 10 -forever -passive -no-modify
 ```